 If this is the case, genetics could explain why many people develop fibromyalgia after some sort of trigger.

-Fibromyalgia is often triggered by a stressful event, including physical stress or emotional (psychological) stress.
+Fibromyalgia is often triggered by an event that causes physical stress or emotional (psychological) stress.

 There are several other conditions often associated with fibromyalgia.